adamel99/Imagination-Plugin/README.md

 - **Customizable Sliders**: Adjust parameters such as mid/side balance, crossfeed, and width with intuitive controls.
 - **High Performance**: Optimized for minimal CPU usage while maintaining high-quality visual output.
 - **Professional UI**: Components designed for depth and dynamics, blending seamlessly with the plugin background.

+# Usage

+## Parameters
+- **Width: Start at 50% (normal width) and allow a significant increase in width up to 100%.
+Mid/Side: Adjusts the balance between mid and side signals.
+Crossfeed: Controls the amount of signal bleed between channels.
+Stereo Visualization:
+Displays a 3D representation of stereo imaging using OpenGL.
+Shows a circle for maximum stereo imaging or an oval for different stereo balances.
+Responsive to audio peaks and clipping, offering dynamic feedback.
+Contributing

+Acknowledgments

+Thanks to the JUCE team for providing a robust framework for audio plugin development.
+Special thanks to the OpenGL community for the resources on shaders and 3D rendering.